-In pVTdirect, the number of subdomains and the number of masters within each subdomain can be specified by the user.
+In pVTdirect, masters are responsible for SELECTION and DIVISION, while workers do SAMPLING.
+The number of subdomains and the number of masters within each subdomain can be specified by the user.
 Workers are shared among all subdomain masters.
 At the start of the program, the search domain is divided into several subdomains.
 Multiple subdomains result in better load balance but create more function evaluation tasks, resulting in a higher workload.
 Multiple masters in a subdomain are necessary when the amount of intermediate data grows beyond the memory capacity on a single machine.
 This potentially complicates the operation of SELECTION and DIVISION, as multiple masters must then collaborate on these tasks.
 SELECTION is a convex hull computation on a group of points.
-Convex hull computation can be done efficiently in parallel [16].
+Convex hull computation can be done efficiently in parallel [18].
 SELECTION and DIVISION can therefore be done smoothly in the context of multiple masters without incurring much overhead.
-Figure 1 [16] shows the logical organization of subdomains, masters, and workers.
-SD_i denotes the ith subdomain, $SM{i,j}$ denotes the jth master in the ith subdomain with $SM{i,1}$ being the root master of the ith subdomain, and W_k s are workers.
+Figure 1 [18] shows the logical organization of subdomains, masters, and workers.
+SD_i denotes the ith subdomain, SM{i,j} denotes the jth master in the ith subdomain with SM{i,1} being the root master of the ith subdomain, and W_ks are workers.